khucnam/FastET/README.md

 INSTRUCTION:

-Using git bash to clone all the required files in "YOUR FOLDER" folder git clone https://github.com/khucnam/FastET
+1. Using git bash to clone all the required files in "YOUR FOLDER" folder git clone https://github.com/khucnam/FastET

+2. Download the model files from this link.

+Then uncompress the Models.zip file into the Models folder.
+You should have the folders organized in the following way:
+	Models/Models/NoSub-CBOW
+	Models/Models/NoSubFN
+	Models/Models/NoSubSK
+	Models/Models/SubCBOW
+	Models/Models/SubSK

+3. Perform the prediction using the following command:

 	python Predict.py your_fasta_file.fasta

 	("your_fasta_file.fasta" file contains the sequences you want to classify.
 Please see the "sample.fasta" as an example.)

+4. Open the corresponding XXX_Result.csv file to see the results.
+   XXX can be one of the following NoSub-CBOW, NoSubFN, NoSubSK, SubCBOW, SubSK.
+These are 5 different word embedding feature type used.
-Running the Predict.py script will generate the Result.csv file.
-In Result.csv file, there are 2 columms: first one contains the protein ID, the next column contains the probability of the protein sequence to be electron transport proteins.
+   In each result file, there are 2 columms: first one contains the protein ID, the next column contains the probability of the protein sequence to be electron transport proteins.